sofwerx/swx-devops/README.md

 - [cellar/swx-redteam](cellar/swx-redteam) - Red Team box (Destroyed)
 - [cellar/swx-xmpp](cellar/swx-xmpp) - XMPP Server for ATAK (Destroyed)

 ### docker-machine vs dm
-> This project will import docker-machine configs into JSON "dm" objects stored in trousseau.
+> This project imports docker-machine configs into JSON "dm" objects stored in trousseau.

 The `swx dm` commands interact with these "dm" objects:

     swx dm ls

-This will list the dm file secrets stored in trousseau under `file:secrets/dm/*`
+This lists the dm file secrets stored in trousseau under `file:secrets/dm/*`

-To source one of the environments, use `swx dm env` to source a specific dm:
+To source one of the environments, use `swx dm env`.
+To source a specific dm:

     swx dm env rcloud-dev-00